whuynhit/ActiveDirectory/Managing Workstations/Deploying a Desktop Background to Domain with a GPO/README.md

 <h1>Deploying a Desktop Background to Domain with a GPO</h1>

-### Create a folder named "Desktop Backgrounds".
+### Create a folder named "Desktop Backgrounds" in the C:\ directory of DC Server.
 And place an image that will be the new Desktop Background into the folder.
 ![bg](https://github.com/whuynhit/ActiveDirectory/blob/main/Managing%20Workstations/Deploying%20a%20Desktop%20Background%20to%20Domain%20with%20a%20GPO/sub/1.png)

 ### Open the Desktop Backgrounds folder properties.
 And click on the Sharing tab.
 Then click on Advanced Sharing.